 - Illness and physical issues often necessitate changed housing needs.

-- Relatives sometimes have the capacity to step up but for those without a familial buffer, having a more options would be enormously comforting.
+- Relatives sometimes have the capacity to step up but for those without a familial safety net, having more options would be enormously comforting.

 - A recent college graduate forfeited a promising internship in Los Angeles when her housing environment became untenable and potentially dangerous.